 HAWM, Guildies.
 I’m going to be making an effort to use this blog space more often just for the heck of it.
-We all love chit chatting on the comments, so hopefully I can give us all some more topics to discuss on top of that.
+We all love best writing paper chit chatting on the comments, so hopefully I can give us all some more topics to discuss on top of that.

 First off, I want to selfishly tell you all that you can now follow me on the only social media site I really seem to be enthusiastic about right now, which is Google+.
 Add me to your circles for frequent fun and nonsense that only the Phil Kahn brand can provide!
 Also T Campbell is there too, I guess.

 Now then.
 Let’s talk about Google+ for a bit after the jump.
 If you haven’t a single fuck to give about Google+, then I suppose there is no need for you to proceed.